ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### H2 database
 One of the requirements for the project was that the RPI should be able to function on his own without constant internet connection.
-This meant that we needed to use a database that can run locally on te RPI.
+This meant that we needed to use a database that can run locally on the RPI.
 If we would use a remote database we wouldn't be able to send any data to the RPI when he it's not connected to a network.
-We chose to use an H2-database because it's a SQL database which is easy to set up for local use.
+We chose to use an H2-database because it's an SQL database which is easy to set up for local use.
-We configured the H2-database to be backed by a flatfile on our local filesystem, this way the database is persistent even when the application restarts.
+Then we configured the H2-database to be backed by a flatfile on our local filesystem, this way the database is persistent even when the application restarts.
-We just need to add the H2 dependency to our projects pom.xml
+As the last step we just need to add the H2 dependency to our projects pom.xml .

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/h2-pom.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-And some configuration in app.properties
+Add some configuration in the app.properties file.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/h2-prop.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-And this just works out of the box, it even comes with a console to check your database.
+This just works out of the box, it even comes with a console to check your database.

 #### Metrics